UB-Mannheim/PalMA/README.md

 to a computing device (usually a mini pc) running Linux.

-A minimal setup can be built with an ARM based mini pc like the Raspberry PI for less than 100 EUR.
+A minimal setup can be built with an ARM based mini pc like the Raspberry Pi for less than 100 EUR.
 It can drive monitors with HDMI and full HD resolution (1920 x 1080 pixel), but is slow and only offers limited memory for viewer applications.